quanghuy1242/next-blog/MIGRATION_PLAN.md

 **Migration Notes**:

-- Need to migrate existing markdown content to Lexical format (manual or scripted)
+- Content migration to Lexical format handled manually (no automated script needed)
 - Lexical supports custom nodes for YouTube embeds and other directives
 - Can implement similar directive functionality using Lexical plugins